 Hold structured meetings:

-Staying connected is vital for every team member, whether in the office or working as a distributed team.
-Depending on the needs of your team, meetings can be held daily or weekly, but there is one key best practice for all teams: make sure that your team meetings are structured.
+Staying connected is vital for every team member, whether in the physical office or working in a team that is distributed.
+Depending on the needs of your team, meetings can be held daily or weekly, but there is one key best practice for all teams: make sure that your team meetings are structured and that you stay connected.
 There’s a temptation if you haven’t seen your colleagues for a while to want to catch up about non-work related things, (and that’s totally fine and normal!) but if you’re a chatty team, then ensure you have structured catch up time in place for your meetings, otherwise, video calls can turn into productivity killers.
 For example, if you have a team meeting on Monday and a check-in again on Friday, then put in place 10/15 minutes of catch-up time and when that 15 minutes is over, it’s time to talk about business!

 Use the right software:

-The right tech stack is essential to distributed team success.
+The right remote team management tools are essential to distributed workforce success.
 Video conferencing and screen sharing software, such as Zoom, is key, as is software to collaborate with and manage your teams, which is where TalentDesk.io can help.
-Employees - whether internal or external - should be able to access securely-stored documents at any time, from anywhere, and be able to track their tasks and projects easily.
+A remote employee - whether internal or external - should be able to access securely-stored documents at any time, from anywhere, and be able to track their tasks and projects easily.
 According to the Economist Intelligence Unit, the performance, mobility, and management of software have a huge impact on productivity, for both traditional, and distributed teams.